 Perhaps the most important weapon in the battle against cancer is timely and accurate information.
-Shore Medical Center’s Cancer Program is supported by the most advanced laboratory, diagnostic imaging and other cancer detection systems - nationally accredited to ensure accuracy and speed when every minute counts.
+Shore Medical Center’s Cancer Program is supported by the most advanced laboratory with Mayo Laboratory affiliation, high-tech diagnostic imaging supported by the board certified, fellowship training radiologists from Advanced Radiology Solutions (ARS) and other cancer detection systems – nationally accredited to ensure accuracy and speed when every minute counts.

 Mammography